Information about Betahistine

 Mental stress can trigger vertigo.
 It can make many forms of vertigo worse, but will not, by itself, produce vertigo.

 Q. What are the causes of vertigo?

-Vertigo may be caused by either a sudden drop in blood pressure or being dehydrated.
+Vertigo may be caused either by a sudden drop in blood pressure or because of being dehydrated.
 Many people feel lightheaded if they get up too quickly from sitting or lying down.
-Along with that, motion sickness, certain medicines, and problems with your inner ear (Meniere’s disease, acoustic neuroma) may cause vertigo.
-It is important to know that sometimes vertigo can be a symptom of other disorders (Multiple sclerosis, following head trauma).
+Along with that, motion sickness, certain medicines and problems with your inner ear (Ménière's disease, acoustic neuroma) may cause vertigo.
+It is important to know that sometimes vertigo can be a symptom of other disorders (multiple sclerosis, following head trauma) as well.